dnielsen/campsite/README.md

 12. Click `Launch`.
 13. Select `Create a new key` and click `Download Key Pair`.
 14. Click on the name of your instance (inside the green box, something like `i-0b39c78…`).
-15. Go to the directory where you've saved the `.pem` file (key pair), and say `chmod 400 yourKeyName.pem`.
+15. Go to the directory where you've saved the `.pem` file (key pair), and run `chmod 400 yourKeyName.pem`.
 16. Copy the project into the EC2 machine: `scp -r -i yourKeyName.pem ~/path/to/your/project/root/directory ec2-user@YOUR.EC2.IP.ADDRESS:~/`
 17. Connect to the EC2: `ssh -i yourKeyName.pem ec2-user@YOUR.EC2.IP.ADDRESS`
 18. Update Linux and install Docker and Docker Compose on your EC2: